 We should maybe include a number of eval boards from various chip vendors, as the bigger (BGA) devices are too much to put on a student board in the class setting – yet may still have a significant ground bounce or VCC bounce.

-What bigger device have you used recently with significant ground bounce?
+What bigger device have you used recently with a significant ground bounce that we can use for an even better ground bounce demonstration?